Couva: Establishment of Point Lisas

 The "estate" is now home to over 90 companies, e.g. YARA, Phoenix Park Gas Processors Ltd. (PPGPL), PLIPDECO, and Methanex.
-This includes the world's largest methanol plant, along with five additional plants, produces ca. 13% of global methanol output.
+This includes the world's largest methanol plant, along with five additional plants, produces about 13% of global methanol output.
 National Gas Company of Trinidad and Tobago (NGC) was founded alongside this as an aggregator and distributor of feedstock provided by the upstream.
 The idea behind NGC was to consolidate supply and provide guaranteed distribution to the various consumers at the end of its pipeline network.
-The elimination of large contracts between upstream and downstream created an efficient system of gas flow which the estate was fed.
+The elimination of large contracts between upstream and downstream created an efficient system of gas flow on which the estate was fed.